Physalis: Genetics and breeding

-The basic number for Physalis species is 12, and most Physalis species are diploid with 2n = 24.
+The basic chromosome number for Physalis species is 12, and most Physalis species are diploid with 2n = 24.
 This basic number is typical for members of the Solanaceae family.
-Research has identified several species that have experienced polyploidy, including Physalis angulata, Physalis floridana, Physalis pubescens, and Physalis peruvania.
+Research has identified several species that have experienced polyploidy, including Physalis angulata, Physalis floridana, Physalis pubescens, and Physalis peruviana.

 Physalis species are generally self-compatible and autogamous, although some may exhibit self-incompatibility and require pollen from another plant to bear fruit or produce seed.
 A study in 2022 found self-compatibility for all seven Physalis that were observed, which included Physalis peruviana and Physalis ixocarpa.
 The same study found that fruit fixation and viable seed formation occurred in most inter-specific crosses.
 The authors did not grow offspring to the second generation.

 Menzel performed crosses between Physalis species to assess hybridization in 1951 which showed that perennial species are prone to hybridization while annual Physalis species exhibited barriers between crossing.
-Hinton identified natural hybridization events between Physalis virginiana Mill. and Physalis heterophylla Nees, which Hinton hypothesized could be the result of self-incompatibility and lack of Physalis virginiana pollen.
+Hinton identified natural hybridization events between Physalis virginianaMill. and Physalis heterophyllaNees, which Hinton hypothesized could be the result of self-incompatibility and lack of Physalis virginiana pollen.
 Sullivan reported in 1985 that natural hybridization rarely occurs among four species from the Physalis viscosa complex.